liftM2 foo a b

 At ClariFI have a strongly typed functional language that bears a strong resemblance to Haskell with rank-n types and a number of other interesting type system features that are particularly suited to our problem domain.

-However, as with Haskell, we needed a story for how to deal with IO.
+However, as with Haskell, we needed a story for how to deal with IO

 Now, GHC models IO with the type

-IO (State# RealWorld -> (# a, State# RealWorld #))
+newtype IO a = IO (State# RealWorld -> (# a, State# RealWorld #))

-where they model IO by working in a strict state monad, passing around a real world that they promise not to mutate or copy.
+by working in a strict state monad, passing around a real world that they promise not to mutate or copy.
 (In practice, the world is passed around as a 0-byte token.

 This is somewhat problematic semantically, for a number of reasons.

-First, There is always the risk of copying it or plumbing it through backwards, so we carefully hide the State# RealWorld from the end user.
+from the end user.
 So this model really wants some notion of uniqueness or linear typing to render it perfectly safe.
 Heck, the entire Clean language arose from just trying to address this concern.

 Second, you don't really get to pass the real world around!
 We have multiple cores working these days.
-Stuff is happening in the back end, and as much as you might want it to be, your program isn't responsible for everything that happens in the RealWorld!.
+Stuff is happening in the back end, and as much as you might want it to be, your program isn't responsible for everything that happens in the RealWorld

-Third, if in some sense all bottoms are the same, then forever (putStrLn "Hello World") and undefined are the same in that sense, despite the slew of side-effects that arise from the first one.
+are the same in that sense, despite the slew of side-effects that arise from the first one.
 Now, in Haskell you are allowed to catch some bottoms in the IO monad, and thereby escape from certain doom, but it is still a reasonable objection.

-One alternate model for talking about IO is to view it as a free monad of some set of operations.
+is to view it as a free monad of some set of operations.
 This approach was taken by Wouter Swierstra's Functional Pearl: Data Types a la Carte.

 You can then supply some sort of external interpreter that pumps that tree structure, performing the individual actions.